Categories

 The first thing to remember about digital art packages is that media rules don’t apply.
 While you can appear to be painting with oil and a stiff brush, you are just applying dots of colour.
 If you use a pencil effect, you can expand the the size of the lead to huge proportions, add colour and get that grainy effect of a soft pencil on grainy paper over whatever area you want.
 If the tool doesn’t give you the effect you want try another one.
 This lack of rules applies whatever the App you are using.

 The final thing I’ll say for the moment is that there are three tools on all Apps that you can use.
 First, Undo, which usually allows you to go back several times to pretend you didn’t just do what you did.
 Second a variable size Eraser that will magically rub out paint too.
 Third is the ability to change the Settings for each tool, for instance to add more thinners or paint.
+There is also the opportunity to save what you have done so far and start adding to it in another version (left swipe the file on Apple).

 I’ll keep adding to this post with more detail later.
+See below.

 Good luck.